UPDATED: August 25, 2021

 Mold Remediation vs Long Term Mold Prevention in Student Housing

 Mold is everywhere and causes problems when it begins to grow inside.
-Reports of mold in student housing are becoming more and more common; a quick search on google for “mold in student housing” found over 12 million results.
+Reports of mold in student housing are becoming more and more common, according to the Fierce Education Newsletter article, “Student Safety Tips: Fighting Mold in College Dorms”.
 Mold remediation is possible but only focuses on the removal and cleaning of affected areas, so what’s next?

 How can you prevent mold from coming back… Remove the moisture!

-Moisture is added to the air continuously through the day from a long list of activities including showers (lots of showers), laundry, food, perspiration, accidental spills and even the forgotten wet towels (aka tenant behavior).
-Mold growth is the result of moisture, oxygen, and a food source (protein); molds extract their food from materials in order to grow and reproduce.
+Moisture is added to the air continuously through the day from a long list of activities including long, hot showers (lots of showers), laundry, food, perspiration, watering plants, feeding pets, accidental spills and even the forgotten wet towels (aka tenant behavior).
+Mold growth is the result of warm temperatures, moisture, oxygen, and a food source (protein); molds extract their food from materials in order to grow and reproduce.
 Mold spores are extremely adaptable and can even grow on materials such as clothing, furniture, or painted surfaces, cabinet glue, and leather if a small amount of protein (food) is available.
 Supplemental dehumidification can easily control moisture to help avoid the health hazards and liability associated with mold growth.

 Many universities have developed a multi-faceted approach to ensure moisture control, dehumidification, and mold prevention in student housing.
-The Innovative Dehumidifier Systems team has assisted multiple universities and private student housing to confidently resolve issues related to high humidity and mold growth.
-As the pioneers of commercial In-Wall dehumidifiers for mold remediation, the IW-25 helps maintain relative humidity below 60 percent reducing the potential for microbial and mold growth.
-Designed to resolve moisture-related issues caused by occupant behavior, the energy-efficient IW25-4 In-Wall dehumidifier’s controls are concealed behind a tamper-proof cover, making adjustments inaccessible to occupants.
+The Innovative Dehumidifier Systems team has assisted multiple universities and private student housing to confidently resolve issues related to high humidity and mold growth by installing the IW25 to help maintain relative humidity below 60 percent, therefore reducing the potential for microbial and mold growth.
+And as a bonus, the IW25 comes with an ozone-free bi-polar ion generator to help clean the air while the system runs.

 The safety, health, and well-being of students and residents is a top priority.
 In order to prevent future mold growth, remove the moisture because mold cannot grow without moisture.
-The IW25-4 in-wall dehumidifier effortlessly removes moisture to help prevent future dangers associated with mold.
+The IW25 in-wall dehumidifier removes moisture to help prevent future dangers associated with mold.

 The Innovative Dehumidifier System team is available to answer questions about mold remediation versus mold prevention and how supplemental dehumidification is the best solution for student housing.
-Contact us at (910) 579-3348 or info@innovativedehu.com.
+Let our experts help determine the best installation options for your spaces.
+Contact us at (910) 579-3348 or [email protected].

 SOURCES: